antarctica/bas-air-unit-network-dataset/README.md

 | GPX    | No            | No         | No [1]               | No [1]            | Yes                            |
 | FPL    | No            | Yes        | Yes                  | No                | No                             |

+Where 'All Waypoints (Only)' outputs are produced, waypoints will be sorted alphabetically.

 [1] These outputs can be produced but are intentionally excluded as they aren't used by the Air Unit.
 See this [GitLab issue](https://gitlab.data.bas.ac.uk/MAGIC/air-unit-network-dataset/-/issues/101) [Internal] for details.